DevOps-MBSE/AaC/docs/docs/user_guide/style_guide.md

 ```

 # Naming Convention
 Every entry in AaC is referred to as a definition, and definitions are the basic unit of modeling in AaC.
 Definitions are used to define data structures, enumeration types, models, and modeled system components.
-As such, they have several distinct conventions to give users a quick and low-effort way of distinguishing between the various parts of definitions such as their names used heavily in references, fields and attributes, enumeration values, and even core components such as root keys and primitive value types.
+As such, they have several distinct conventions to give users a quick and low-effort way of distinguishing between the various parts of definitions.
+These distinctions include definition names, fields and attributes, enumeration values, and even core language components such as root keys and primitive value types.

 ## Definition Fields and Attributes
-Due to the self-defining nature of AaC, definitions are just compositions of fields and attributes defined by other `schema` definitions.
-In order to maintain a consistent experience for users, fields should be use camelCase for field names.
+Due to the self-defining nature of AaC, definitions are just instances and compositions of fields and attributes defined by other `schema` definitions.
+In order to maintain a consistent experience for users interacting with these data structures, users should be use camelCase for field names.

 The following definitions follow the style of naming fields and attributes in camelCase.